chetansathishkumar/Experiment-4---Implementation-of-MLP-with-Backpropagation/README.md

-# Experiment-4---Implementation-of-MLP-with-Backpropagation
+# EXPERIMENT-4---IMPLEMENTATION-OF-MLP-WITH-BACKPROPAGATION

 ## AIM:
-To implement a Multilayer Perceptron for Multi classification
+To implement a Multilayer Perceptron for Multi classification.

 ## EQUIPMENTS REQUIRED:
 Hardware – PCs